How to Print an Airtable View and Export It to PDF

 Our team is here to help you solve all your problems and answer your questions.

 Contact UsThis guide covers Airtable's native print options and TypeFlow's View Report feature.
-For official Airtable documentation, see Printing from Page Designer and Page Designer Extension.
+For official Airtable documentation, see Printing from Page Designer, Page Designer Extension, and Interface Designer.

 Kevin from TypeFlow